 “(1) By the grantor with the written consent of the grantee, in which case the two parties shall agree upon the termination, and in the case of partial termination, the portion to be terminated; or

-“(2) By the grantee upon written request to the grantor setting forth the reasons for such termination, effective date, and in the case of partial termination, the portion to be terminated; provided, that the grantor must provide written consent to the grantee’s request to terminate the grant agreement.”.
+“(2) By the grantee upon written request to the grantor setting forth the reasons for such termination, effective date, and, in the case of partial termination, the portion to be terminated; provided, that the grantor must provide written consent to the grantee’s request to terminate the grant agreement.”.

 SUBTITLE G. OFFICE FOR THE DEAF, DEAFBLIND, AND HARD OF HEARING MANDATE EXPANSION